 SSCMS offers a Post Graduate Diploma in Print, Broadcast and New Media Journalism an integrated full time program equivalent to a Masters in Mass Communication.
 The integrated programme is designed to ensure that all SSCMS graduates have relevant skills across all dimensions of media.

 The course is spread across four terms of three months each.
 In the first term the students spend 75% of their time in the classroom, 20% in the computer lab and 5% in the field.
 In this term students publish their first lab journal, Dateline Bangalore.
 In the second term – 45% of the time will be spent in the classroom, 30% in the computer lab and 25% outdoors.
 In this time period students publish two more lab journals and a short film.
 Students also work on their Television news bulletins during this term.
 In the third term – 30% of this time comprises of classroom sessions, 35% spent in the computer lab and 35% on outdoor assignments.
 Students are to publish 3 lab journals, 4 news bulletin and a 7 minute documentary film.
 SSCMS also organises several industry visits during this term.
 This fourth term includes a 4 to 6 weeks internship followed by classroom session focusing on fine tuning the journalistic skills of the students.
-The final exams followed by convocation concludes the one year program.
+The final exams followed by convocation conclude the one year program.

 Print has always been the core of journalism even today.
 Print Journalism at SSCMS covers all aspects of both Newspapers & Magazines.
 Newspaper journalism includes Print Editing, New Content writing and all types of reporting.
 Magazine journalism includes both Feature writing & editing.
 As a project students do reporting on the Dateline which is the lab journal where they learn firsthand on all aspects of Editorials, Column writing, Copy editing, News flow, Photo editing, Caption writing etc.